rajdev0ps/rajdev0ps/README.md

 6. Appstream Solution Architecture (AWS & Azure)

-      Designed and deployed Appstream 2.0 as a SaaS solution for an internal application that collects sensitive biomedical data.
-This help company X legacy application was replatformed to AWS Cloud on AppStream
+      Designed and deployed AppStream 2.0 as a SaaS solution for an internal application that collects sensitive biomedical data.
+This implementation replatformed Company X's legacy application to AWS Cloud on
-      2.0 for over 200 users.
+      AppStream 2.0 for over 200 users.

       ![Appstream](projects/cloud-migration/appstream.JPG)